 Coming into the CBS Business Accelerator, our class had varying expectations on how the course could unfold.
 Some came fully prepared with start-up concepts, while others hadn’t even thought about how the next two weeks would pan out.
 On Day 1, our professor Eythor Jonsson challenged us to come up with an idea, presentation, and pitch to present to the class in two hours.
 He also dropped the bomb that we would be pitching to venture capitalists, entrepreneurs, investors, and other experts starting the following day.

 Still reeling from the shock of this news, I immediately began scrolling through Instagram for inspiration.
 Eythor presented examples showing the origination of some of today’s most successful ideas – drinks with friends (including some from this class), a desire to solve a problem, failures… (yes, failures can be a powerful motivator).
 As Frank Lloyd Wright put it, “An Idea Is Salvation By Imagination.”
-My ideation process came from a desire to solve a problem that I and other close connections have had: Getting to know a new community around me.
-Coming into the CBS MBA, all 32 of us came into an already established community where we could start forming bonds to each other.
+My ideation process came from a desire to solve a problem that I and other close connections have had: getting to know a new community around me.
+Coming into the CBS MBA, all 32 of us came into an already established community where we could start forming bonds with each other.
 I have lived in some obscure places, including a small Japanese city with a population of just under 500,000.
 Conversely, I spent the last few years in New York City, where I indulged in attending events of a wide variety.
 This love of getting to know and acclimating to a new city through events inspired Glomad, a platform that would act as an ‘ex-pat’ toolbox and matchmaker for the user to events, business, and the community around them.
 Glomad was inspired by a desire to connect an individual with their local community and culture through up-to-date information, without wasting time on cluttered social media sites.

 Meeting with Mentors, from Donald Goff Molina’s business idea LookmeUp